zbone3/hyperloglog/README.md

 In order to count items, they must first be hashed.
 The `hash()` function provides a suitable hash.
 Its output is an array of four 32 bit postive integers, which, taken together constitute the complete hash of the input string.
-Currently the implementation is MurmurHash3-128.
+This version uses an alternative implementation of MurmurHashV3 by generating 4 index 32bit hash array using [murmurhash-native](https://www.npmjs.com/package/murmurhash-native).
+This removes some dependencies and complexities originating from the installation of murmurhashv3 library on node:alpine docker images.

 ### HyperLogLog(n)